Childminder Karen Foster jailed for 12 years for shaking baby boy to death

 But Foster told the regulator she did not exceed the permitted number of children and lied to other parents that she had been a nurse and her husband was also a registered childminder.

-Her registration permitted her to care for a maximum of six children under the age of eight years.
+Her registration permitted her to care for a maximum of six children under the age of eight.
 Of the six, a maximum of three could be “young” children, defined as young until September 1 following their fifth birthday, but only one child could be under the age of one.

-On March 1, 2022, Foster was looking after two children aged four and two, including Harlow, under 12 months – breaking the rules of her registration with Ofsted.
+On March 1 2022, Foster was looking after two children, both aged four, and two, including Harlow, under 12 months – breaking the rules of her registration with Ofsted.

 He was dropped off by Ms Collinge at around 11am and all the children were taken to a local park, returning to Foster’s home at 12.45pm.